Profile

 For Additional Information - exit disclaimer

-8. What documents regarding paternity can your state's IV-D agency provide to other IV-D agencies?
+9.What documents regarding paternity can your state’s IV-D agency provide to other IV-D agencies?
 Are there any charges to the requesting IV-D agencies?

-A birth certificate.
+A birth certificate; paternity acknowledgment.
 No.

-9. Does your state’s bureau of vital statistics charge any fees to other states or private individuals for requesting searches, paternity/parentage documents, and data?
+10. Does your state’s bureau of vital statistics charge any fees to other states or private individuals for requesting searches, paternity/parentage documents, and data?

 Yes.